Privacy Policy

 Some of our service providers are located outside the European Economic Area (EEA).
 Where personal data is transferred to third countries, we ensure an adequate level of protection through one or more of the following mechanisms:

 - EU–US Data Privacy Framework (DPF): The adequacy decision was upheld by the EU General Court on 3 September 2025 (Case T-553/23, Latombe v.
 Commission).
-An appeal has been filed before the Court of Justice of the European Union (CJEU) by the applicant on 31 October 2025 and remains pending.
+An appeal has been filed before the CJEU on 31 October 2025 and remains pending.
 The DPF adequacy decision remains fully operative during appeal proceedings.
 We maintain Standard Contractual Clauses as a parallel safeguard for all US transfers.

 - Standard Contractual Clauses (SCCs): European Commission Decision 2021/914 of 4 June 2021 — Module 2 (controller to processor) or Module 1 (controller to controller) as applicable.